GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
+> ### When I am working on a problem I never think about beauty.
+I think only how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Buckminster Fuller*

 ---
 ## 🏎 Quick Facts